dev4openid/k8s-info/pages/KK Ingress.md

 - #Ingress (02:01:52)
-  title:: KK Ingress
-- External Service vs. Ingress
+- #External Service vs. Ingress
   > Place Ingress in front of "external service" (which becomes internal); this way anyone with the url can access the application (via the external service) via the Ingress (which masks the k8s internals)
 - ![Ingress Concepts](/home/briandanks/Pictures/Screenshots/Screenshot from 2023-06-23 17-32-50.png){:height 382, :width 708}
 - Ingress Concepts